tlack/xacto/README.md

 If you omit the predicate, will return all values.

-Always returns an array.
+Always returns an array of records.
 The array is empty if no match is found.

 ```
 > // generate 1000 numbers from 0..100 and find those that are 42